SWC-Advanced-Microscopy/BakingTray/readme.md

 * Support for multiple lasers via Scanimage.
 * Easy control of illumination as a function of depth via ScanImage.
 * Integrates with our [StitchIt](https://github.com/BaselLaserMouse/StitchIt) software for assembling the stitched images from raw tiles.
-* Supports both resonant and linear scanning.
-* A software "Stop" button to instantly halt motion on all stages.
 * Easily resume a previously halted acquisition.

 ### Under the hood